Bullying Prevention Policy

 - Any disciplinary actions for our students with disabilities would comply with IDEA.

-- Any reported incident will be disseminated to the student’s sending school district.
+- Any reported incident will be provided to the student’s sending school district.

-- It the program director determines the criminal charges may be pursued against the aggressor, he will notify the local law enforcement agency.
+It the program director determines that criminal charges may be pursued against the aggressor, he will notify the local law enforcement agency.
 Notice will be consistent with the requirements of 603 CRM 49.00.

 M.G.L. c.
 71, § 370 provides specific definitions of terms that are used in the Bullying Prevention and Intervention Plan, as follows: